PranavSriram18/writing/attention/attention0.md

 How do Transformers - the models that underpin modern LLMs - actually work under the hood?
 And how can we make them faster?
 These are central questions in modern AI research, particularly in the subfields of mechanistic interpretability, attention variant design, and sparsity.
-The goal of this article is to bridge the gulf between introductory articles on transformer architecture and the rapidly growing body of frontier developments on these subjects.
+The goal of this article is to bridge the gulf between introductory material and the rapidly evolving frontier of these fields, and deepen readers' intuition on Transformer internals and attention variants.

-In particular, our (perhaps ambitious) thesis is: despite the diversity and apparent complexity of ideas in this space, <span style="color: #007bff; font-weight: bold;">a small number of mental models and metaphors can equip a reader comfortable with the fundamentals to understand the research frontier</span>.
+In particular, our (perhaps ambitious) thesis is: despite the diversity and apparent complexity of ideas in this space, <span style="color: #007bff; font-weight: bold;">a handful of mental models and metaphors can equip readers comfortable with the basics to understand the research frontier</span>.

 To this end, we hope to explore the following ideas in this and future articles.
 (Don't worry if many of these terms don't make sense yet!)

-* Transformer models as <span style="color: #2ecc71; font-style: italic;">defining information flow through a graph</span>
+* Transformer models as <span style="color: #2ecc71; font-style: italic;">defining information flow through a grid graph</span>
-* We'll introduce the notion of *Residual streams*, and how they can be thought  of as <span style="color: #2ecc71; font-style: italic;">fixed-bandwidth information highways</span>
+* <span style="color: #2ecc71; font-style: italic;">*Residual streams*</span> as <span style="color: #2ecc71; font-style: italic;">fixed-bandwidth information highways</span>
 * "Residual actors" as <span style="color: #2ecc71; font-style: italic;">collaborating actors with immediate and long-term goals</span>
-* Vanilla Attention as a particular implementation of an <span style="color: #2ecc71; font-style: italic;">abstract interface for cross-stream causal communication</span>
+* Ordinary Attention as a particular implementation of an <span style="color: #2ecc71; font-style: italic;">abstract interface for cross-stream causal communication</span>
 * Attention Heads as <span style="color: #2ecc71; font-style: italic;">low-rank, additive updates</span> that write into subspaces of the residual stream
-* A number of attention variants as <span style="color: #007bff; font-weight: bold;">connectivity-preserving static or dynamic sparsification</span> of the underlying information-flow graph
+* Several attention variants as <span style="color: #2ecc71; font-style: italic"> connectivity-preserving static or dynamic sparsification</span> of the underlying information-flow graph
-* Kernelized attention as defining a factor graph mediating cross-stream communication
+* Kernelized attention as defining a <span style="color: #2ecc71; font-style: italic;">factor graph</span> mediating cross-stream communication

 ---

 ## 2. Prerequisites and Notes on Style

-**Prerequisites**
+<span style="color: #007bff; font-weight: bold;">**Prerequisites**</span>
 This article assumes you're comfortable with the basics of how Transformers work, particularly causal self-attention.
 If you need a refresher, we recommend [Andrej Karpathy's video](TODO) and [3Blue1Brown's video](TODO) as excellent starting points.

-**Scope**
+<span style="color: #007bff; font-weight: bold;">**Scope**</span>

-We focus exclusively on causal, decoder-only transformers (like GPT-style models).
+We focus exclusively on causal, decoder-only Transformers (like GPT-style models).
 Throughout this article, we use "Vanilla Attention" to refer to ordinary causal attention, the standard self-attention mechanism used in these models.

-**Inspiration**
+<span style="color: #007bff; font-weight: bold;">**Inspiration**</span>

-This article is heavily inspired by [Anthropic's Mathematical Framework for Transformer Circuits](TODO).
-One of the goals of this article is to provide a gentler onramp to some of the deep insights expounded in that work.
+This article is heavily inspired by [Anthropic's Mathematical Framework for Transformer Circuits](https://Transformer-circuits.pub/2021/framework/index.html).
+One of the goals of this article is to provide a gentler onramp to some of the technical insights expounded in that work.

-**Philosophy**
+<span style="color: #007bff; font-weight: bold;">**Philosophy**</span>

 Our emphasis is on building intuition rather than mathematical rigor or implementation details.
 To this end:
 - We omit architectural and implementation details (like normalizers, regularizers, numerical